 The most popular credit card deals offer a 0 percent APR on credit card purchases and balance transfers for at least one year.
 Consumers have come to take these “teaser” rates for granted and tend to shop for 0 percent credit cards based on these, rather than the permanent or “go to” APR.

 The 1980s were also the first time that mass direct mail campaigns were used to solicit millions of consumers for credit cards across the United States.
 Low interest introductory rates were intended to be a novel but temporary marketing gimmick, but they have proven to be an ongoing cost of doing business for the credit card issuers.
-Unless you revolve a credit card balance from month to month, even a 0 percent credit card intro rate isn't that appealing, but if you are transferring balances from another high rate credit card or need to do some short-term borrowing it can really provide some much-needed financial breathing room.
+Unless you revolve a credit card balance from month to month, even a 0 percent credit card intro rate isn’t that appealing, but if you are transferring balances from another card.